animate-object/rain/README.md

 - Game options (row counts, n colors, color schemes)
 - View responds to window resize
 - Select color scheme
+- Game remembers color scheme and row preferences

 ## In Progress

-- Embedding Elm in a web app
-- Game remembers color scheme and row preferences

 ## On Deck

+With color schemes and saved preferences, this project is #Done

+More work may be done in the future, but for now I am giving myself permission to work on other things!

 ## Stretch